Enjoying the Moment

 to look forward to (an-tou-JO-yee, “ou” as in “ouch”)

-I do love a ŭ followed by a circumflexed letter; it really does make a pleasant squiggle, which here is then also complemented nicely by the double dots that follow across the and j.
+I do love a ŭ followed by a circumflexed letter; it really does make a pleasant squiggle, which here is then also complemented nicely by the double dots that follow across the i and j.

 la meloj antaŭĝojis la kvietan nokton